-Cooling-off period for residential property contracts
+Cooling-off period for residential property contracts (for buyer's only)

 - For contracts that arrive on a weekend or a public holiday, the cooling-off period starts on the next business day.

 - The cooling-off period still begins if a representative takes it on the buyer’s behalf.

 - If there’s a dispute, the seller (or their agent) must prove when they delivered the contract.

 - a follow-up sale after an unsuccessful auction (before 5pm on the second business day), in which the buyer was a registered bidder

 - an option contract (or a sale contract formed as the result of an option contract).

 - a publicly listed corporation (or their subsidiary)

 - buying at least 3 lots at the same time (whether or not in the same contract).